wmrra/wmrra-com/content/news/20220107-Announcing-a-new-volunteers-portal.md

 - Planned the WMRRA Awards Banquet
 - Opened [2022 License Registration](https://www.motorsportreg.com/events/wmrra-2022-licensing-headquarters-519397)
 - Released the [2022 Rulebook](/pdfs/rulebook/2022WMRRARuleBook.pdf)
-- Planning the 2022 Novice Racer School (NRS) - look for an announcment soon!
+- Planning the 2022 Novice Racer School (NRS) - look for an announcement soon!

 While a lot of people volunteer with WMRRA, we could always use more folks to step up and help out.
 It takes a lot of people to make our club work.
 Like